Grounded in our teachings

 Our oral history reflects the fact that our children have always been at the centre of our Cowichan community.
 Caring for our children is an essential part of who we are, and we believe that families must take care of families.

-Our people will guide this important work.
-We are committed to listening to their voices, learn about their hopes and lived experiences, respect their traditional teachings, and reflect their concerns in order to create a law that will help young people reach their full potential and heal families during times of crisis.
+Our Law has been shaped by our people and a commitment hear their voices, learn about their hopes and lived experiences, respect our traditional teachings, and acknowledge concerns to create a Law that will help young people reach their full potential and heal families during times of crisis.

 In 2012, the initial Cowichan Tribes Nation-Based Child and Family Wellness Legislation Project (led by Lalum’utul’ Smun’een) hosted extensive community consultation sessions and meetings to keep everyone appraised of the work and to seek input.
 These sessions included presentations to Cowichan Tribes, Chief & Council and Cowichan Tribes department staff, community focus groups, family visits, Elders’ luncheons, community BBQs, and community forums.
 They also presented to students, staff and off-reserve members at Vancouver Island University, Hiiye’ yu Lelum Friendship Centre and M’akola Housing.